wagtail/wagtail/docs/getting_started/tutorial.md

     ]
 ```

-Here we\'re making use of the `widget` keyword argument on the `FieldPanel` definition to specify a checkbox-based widget instead of the default multiple select box, as this is often considered more user-friendly.
+Here we're making use of the `widget` keyword argument on the `FieldPanel` definition to specify a checkbox-based widget instead of the default multiple select box, as this is often considered more user-friendly.

 Finally, we can update the `blog_page.html` template to display the categories: